vadagama/sever_crew/adrs/ADR-3: Social network capabilities.md

 Proposed

 ### Context:
-Based on the requirements provided by Product Owner we need to incorporate new functionality (profile, blogs, webinars, etc) into Family Food mobile and web applications.
+Based on the requirements provided by Product Owner we need to develop new social functionality such as groups, profiles, blogs, messages, etc.

 ### Decision:
 We have analyzed several approaches durings our research: